Short path distillation protocol

 - make sure pump has been ran, oil has been changed and depth is verifiable with a meter or sorts. this is a opportunity to do a service. if issues arise run pump under vac for about 1 hour to allow to heat up. replace oil, then run again for 30 min. replace oil again. this double flush process should refresh your vacuum pump. if this is not the case and your pump is having issues please get a new one and overhaul your current pump.

-- clean all glass joints as if you were to perform surgery. everything from colt trap, to spd, even clean your lines if need be; replace lines if need be. also make sure controller is clean and free from components lining inside.
+- clean all glass joints as if you were to perform surgery. everything from colt trap, to short path distillation, even clean your lines if need be; replace lines if need be. also make sure controller is clean and free from components lining inside.

 - be careful not to use any hose laden with solvents or distillate as this will affect vacuum quality and performance.